0xZ0F/Z0FCourse_ReverseEngineering/0x500-DLL/0x504-SayHello.md

 This function doesn't seem to return anything.
 It calls one function and jumps to another.
 The first function is `sub_7FFA21CD4800`.
 This function is pretty big.

 If we skim through this function there are two things that jump out at me.
-We can see that inside the function, the string "Hello!" is used.
+We can see that inside the function, the string `"Hello!`" is used.
 This is good to know because this clearly relates to the name of the function.
 <p>
   <img src="[ignore]/SayHello/CoutString.png">
 </p>

 Let's continue skimming though and see if we can find something else helpful.
-Something that jumps out to me is towards the bottom there are references to `ios_base::`.
+Something that jumps out to me is towards the bottom there are references to `ios_base`.
 <p>
   <img src="[ignore]/SayHello/CoutBottom.png">
 </p>

-The "Hello!" string and now this.
-I'm starting to think this is `std::cout`.
-To be sure, I'll write a quick program that uses `std::cout` and see if the two are similar.
+Seeing the string "`Hello!`" and `ios_base` in the same function makes me suspicious.
+I'm starting to think this is a system function, possibly `std::cout`.
+The reason is because `ios_base` is the base class of the I/O stream.
+Let's put the theory to the test, I'll write a quick program that uses `std::cout` and see if the two are similar.
 The quickest way to do this is to view the graph view of the two programs.

 DLL Graph View:
 <p>